 Setting aside all the extravagancies and personal accusations

-| Since the printing of the first edition of this short treatise one of the elders of the Evangelical Church at Geneva has acknowledged himself the author of the article which is refuted in these pages.
+¦ Since the printing of the first edition of this short treatise one of the elders of the Evangelical Church at Geneva has acknowledged himself the author of the article which is refuted in these pages.

 {272}

-of the author of this tract, I will quote the exposition which he gives (p.
-6) of the system which he condemns.
+of the author of this tract, I will quote the exposition which he gives (page 6) of the system which he condemns.
 He makes out that we say:

-&#8220;Men having failed to meet the intentions of God, by transgressing, or rather by perverting, the laws and ordinances which He had given them for their security, therefore God suppressed the economy which had failed, in order to substitute another for it.
-There was consequently sin in wishing to re-establish what God had suppressed.&#8221;
+"Men having failed to meet the intentions of God, by transgressing, or rather by perverting, the laws and ordinances which He had given them for their security, therefore God suppressed the economy which had failed, in order to substitute another for it.
+There was consequently sin in wishing to re-establish what God had suppressed."

 It is not thus that I should present my thought, for God is far from suppressing an economy as soon as man has failed to fulfil his duty under this economy.
 God uses long forbearance.
 He employs all sorts of means to recall man to his duty, until, as it is expressed in the word, there is no remedy.
-This is what He has shewn even with regard to those who did not enjoy a covenant, announcing to Abraham that his seed should go down into Egypt; and God adds that it should not yet possess the promised land, because the iniquity of the Amorites *was not yet full* (@Genesis 15:13 - 16).
+This is what He has shewn even with regard to those who did not enjoy a covenant, announcing to Abraham that his seed should go down into Egypt; and God adds that it should not yet possess the promised land, because the iniquity of the Amorites *was not yet full* (@Genesis 15: 13-16).

 The author will forgive my speaking openly; but really he does not know what he says.
 If God has suppressed anything, would it not be sin to wish to set it up again?
 The consequence he condemns, in what he imputes to the brethren, is perfectly just, and it would be an utter want of respect towards God to deny it.